The negative impacts of leaf blowers

 The noise of gas-powered leaf blowers is louder than is healthy for humans.

-The harmful sound emanating from gas leaf blowers is damaging to the surrounding community as well as the environment.
-If something sounds loud, it’s too loud and one’s auditory health is at risk.
-The World Health Organization affirms excessive noise can cause annoyance; in addition research shows it increases the risk for IHD and hypertension, sleep disturbance, hearing impairment, tinnitus and cognitive impairment, with increasing evidence for other health impacts such as adverse birth outcomes and mental health problems.
+The World Health Organization affirms excessive noise can cause annoyance; in addition research shows it increases the risk for Ischemic Heart Disease and hypertension, sleep disturbance, hearing impairment, tinnitus and cognitive impairment, with increasing evidence for other health impacts such as adverse birth outcomes and mental health problems.
+The harmful sound emanating from a conventional 2 cycle gas-powered leaf blowers is damaging to anyone in the surrounding community as well as the environment.
+If something sounds loud, it’s too loud and one’s auditory health is at risk

-The loud, excessive, high-decibel noise generated by a gas-powered leaf blower has broader implications for the health of residents walking by, distressing pets, and disrupting the concentration of kid’s learning.
-The health of millions of Canadians is at risk, with children, whose auditory systems are still developing, among the most vulnerable.
+The loud, excessive, high-decibel noise generated by a 2 cycle gas-powered leaf blower has broader implications for the health of residents at home, walking by, distressing pets, and disrupting the concentration of kid’s learning.
+The health of thousands of Canadians is at risk, with children, whose auditory systems are still developing, among the most vulnerable.

-These machines not only expose the gardeners to harmful emissions but also cause noise pollution that can lead to hearing loss when proper ear protection isn't used.
-The health risk to the lowly waged gardeners using backpack gas leaf blowers are often overlooked.
-It’s truly concerning how these workers, without ear protection, are exposed to the significant health risks generated by these machines.
+These machines not only expose the gardeners to harmful emissions but also cause noise pollution that can lead to their hearing loss, when proper ear protection isn't used.
+The health risk to gardeners using backpack gas leaf blowers is often overlooked.
+It’s truly concerning how workers, without proper protection, are exposed to significant health consequences generated by these machines.

-Prolonged exposure to loud noise that can reach 90 decibels or more can result in auditory damage, ultimately reaching a point where permanent hearing loss becomes a possibility.
-The leaf blower operators, their ears besieged by the relentless roar of the deafening noise levels, are almost assured of developing hearing issues such as Tinnitus, for which there is no known cure.
+Prolonged exposure to loud noise that can reach 90 decibels or more can result in auditory damage, ultimately reaching a point where permanent hearing loss, followed by dementia, become a possibility.
+The leaf blower operators, their ears besieged by the relentless roar of deafening noise levels, are almost assured of developing hearing issues such as Tinnitus, for which there is no known cure.
 It’s important to raise awareness about the risks and advocate for safer alternatives, such as electric or battery -powered leaf blowers, which are quieter and produce fewer emissions.

 Here’s a professional opinion.